 Once cakes are cooled, frost the cake:

 Using a palette knife or spatula, spread some of the cream cheese frosting over the top of the cake (spread enough frosting to make a 1/4 to 1/2-inch layer or frosting).

 Carefully set another layer on top, rounded-side down, and repeat.

 Sprinkle the top with the pecans.

 Makes a cake large enough to serve 6 to 8 people (depending on the size of the slices).

 Reduce the speed of the mixer to low.
 Add the vanilla extract; raise the speed to high and mix briefly until fluffy (scrape down the bowl occasionally).

+Store in the refrigerator until somewhat stiff, before using.
 NOTE: May be stored in the refrigerator for 3 days.

 Makes enough to frost a 3 layer (9-inch) cake.